sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_1.rst

 The jamovi window
 ~~~~~~~~~~~~~~~~~

-One way or another, regardless of what operating system you’re using,
+One way or another, regardless of what operating system you are using,
-it’s time to open jamovi and get started.
+it is time to open jamovi and get started.
 When first starting jamovi you
 will be presented with a user interface which looks something like
 :numref:`fig-startjamovi`.